When you think about how to financially prepare for divorce, what comes to mind?

 And since credit scores are probably not on your list of things you think about every day, knowing your score, and taking steps to improve it, should be high on your list as you begin to prepare for divorce as a woman.

-Which may make getting credit difficult.
+Which may make getting credit accounts in your name, difficult.

-Pro Tip: Visit the Annual Credit Report website to download free personalized reports from all three credit agencies.
-You can also consider scheduling time with a credit counselor to see what steps you can take to improve your credit score.
+Pro Tip: Visit the Annual Credit Report website to download free personalized reports from all three credit agencies and regularly monitor the reports.
+They may also offer products and services to help you do this automatically.

+You can also consider scheduling time with a credit counselor to see what steps you can take to improve your credit score which may include the need to establish accounts in your own name.
 Doing so now will help when it comes time to open new credit cards or apply for a mortgage if you decide you want to keep the house.

-5. Evaluate Social Security Benefits
+6. Evaluate Social Security Benefits

 I can’t believe what I’m about to say, but did you know that the IRS has an excellent website?!